-Personalized health care and genomic interventions in health care, with a focus on hereditary breast/varian cancer syndrome and lynch syndrome.
-Focus on cancer prevention + cancer control.
+Personalized health care and genomic interventions in health care, with a focus on hereditary breast/ovarian cancer syndrome and Lynch syndrome.
+Focus on cancer prevention and cancer control.
 Foundation of the consortium CASCADE (Swiss Cancer Predisposition Genetic Screening): International multidisciplinary initiative.
 Project management: Prediction of breast cancer risk and prognosis using machine learning techniques.

 Approved Research Projects

 “The CASCADE cohort: A family-based cohort for investigating the use and impact of genetic testing and the development of comprehensive interventions for hereditary breast/ovarian cancer and Lynch syndromes in Switzerland” (CHF 356’000), Swiss Cancer League – KLS-4294-08-2017, Role: Principal Investigator